2020 Tokyo Summer Olympics Fast Facts - Local News 8

 January 10, 2020 – Three-page guidelines handed out by the IOC warn athletes not to protest on the field, on the medal stand, in the Olympic Village or during the Opening or Closing Ceremonies.
 The new guide also covers political signs and armbands.

 March 12, 2020 – The lighting ceremony takes place in Olympia, Greece.
-Beginning March 26, 2020, the Torch Relay will travel to all 47 prefectures in Japan over 121 days.
+Due to fear of coronavirus exposure, the audience is kept small.
+The relay through the country is suspended the next day because large crowds cause the same concern.
+The Torch Relay is scheduled to travel to all 47 prefectures in Japan over 121 days beginning March 26, 2020.